EL Civics for ESL Students

 Holiday Lessons

 Holiday lessons provide a fun and easy way for students to learn about our government and its history.
 Each holiday honors a person or event that had a lasting influence on our nation.
 Federal holidays like the Fourth of July are patriotic.
 Some holidays originated outside the United States but are enjoyed by Americans of all origins.
-The holiday material on this civics website includes: photo lessons, worksheets, crossword puzzles, PowerPoint presentations, videos, and more.
-Enjoy!
-And best wishes on all occasions, Christina Niven.
+The holiday material on this civics website includes photo lessons, worksheets, crossword puzzles, PowerPoint presentations, videos, and more.
+Best wishes on all occasions and holidays, Christina Niven.

 January